Top 10 enterprise software asset management solutions

 • License compliance and audit prep?
 Snow, Eracent, or Aspera SmartTrack.

 • Physical and IT assets at enterprise scale?
-IBM Maximo.
+IBM Maximo, with its work order and maintenance management strength.

 • Security plus asset management?
 Ivanti Neurons.

-• Full IT visibility with software, hardware, dependencies, and business service impact?
+• Full IT visibility across software, hardware, dependencies, and business service impact?
 Virima ITAM, with CMDB, ViVID™ service mapping, and IT discovery built in.

 What does enterprise software asset management software do?